 Explore the Sevier River Valley

 At Mt.
 Carmel Hwy Junction, turn north.
 Rte.
 89 parallels the East Fork of the Virgin River.
 Enclosed by mountains on the east and west, this is a very long valley.
 Many small historical towns dot the valley floor.
-Farms and ranches were established by Mormon pioneers who settled this area of the Colorado Plateau.
+Mormon pioneers who settled this area of the Colorado Plateau established farms and ranches.
 Near Hatch, the journey of the Sevier River begins.
 The river meanders through the long valley, cattle roam large pastures.
 The river is known for three kinds of trout that are restocked periodically by the local fish hatchery.

 Discover Kanab- Sevier River